 Send an email to info@accncrleadershipacademy.

-ACC National Capital Region (ACC NCR) is the premiere professional association for in-house lawyers in Washington, D.C., the Commonwealth of Virginia and suburban Maryland.
-We are the regional chapter of the global Association of Corporate Counsel.
+ACC National Capital Region (ACC NCR) is the regional bar association for in-house lawyers in Washington, D.C., DC-suburban Maryland, and throughout the Commonwealth of Virginia.
+We are a chapter of the global Association of Corporate Counsel.

 We serve approximately 2,500 members at nearly 900 organizations throughout the region who have a diverse set of interests and needs.
 Thanks to the collaboration of staff, volunteer leaders, and sponsors, ACC NCR hosts more than 70 substantive legal education programs and numerous professional development, service, and networking events each year.
 More information about the organization can be found at www.acc.com/chapters/ncr/.